-My life with Venetian masks has been a constant source of inspiration and joy.
+My life with Venetian masks has been a continuous source of inspiration and joy.
 I discovered a new and fascinating world, and I was lucky enough to turn my passion into a profession.
 Now, every time I look at a mask, I feel the magic of Venice and the beauty of its culture.

 The warmth of Venice and the smells of the city had become familiar to me and I loved sitting on a terrace with a glass of wine and watching the world go by.
-I heard stories of love and unrequited love, and realized the city was full of stories and secrets.
+I heard stories of love and unrequited love, and I realized that the city was full of stories and secrets.